Pinterest Pixel

 • Precision in Time Value Entries: When typing in time values, be sure to use a colon to separate hours and minutes (e.g., 2:30) and not a period (e.g., 2.30), as Excel might interpret it differently.

-• Avoid Circular References: If you’re using the current time as a basis for calculations (with the NOW() function, for instance), ensure that you’re not creating circular references which can lead to incorrect calculations and can significantly slow down your workbook.
+• Avoid Circular References: If you’re using the current time as a basis for calculations (with the NOW() function, for instance), so that you’re not creating circular references which can lead to incorrect calculations and can significantly slow down your workbook.

 • Watch Out for Time Zone Considerations: If you’re working with times across different time zones, make sure to adjust the added minutes according to the relevant time zones.